Watkins, Colorado

 Watkins (also called Box Elder) is an unincorporated town and a census-designated place (CDP) located in and governed by Arapahoe and Adams counties, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The town is surrounded by Aurora and its post office, which lies within the Aurora city limits, has the ZIP Code 80137.
-At the United States Census 2010, the population of the Watkins CDP was 653, while the population of the 80137 ZIP Code Tabulation Area was 1,323 including adjacent communities.
+The census-designated place borders Aurora, and the Watkins post office, which lies within the Aurora city limits, has the ZIP Code 80137.
+At the United States Census 2020, the population of the Watkins CDP was 682.

 History

 The Watkins post office has been in operation since 1878.
 The community was named after L. A. Watkins, a cattleman.
 Long an unincorporated community, Watkins incorporated as a town on June 15, 2004.
 However, on November 7, 2006, the town voted to revert to being an unincorporated community by a margin of 308-184.

 Watkins is involved in trying to build the First Park in Adams County, and the Watkins Historical Preservation Society is co-operating with the town on some historical buildings for installation in the park as well.
-Front Range Airport is located near Watkins.
+Colorado Air and Space Port is located near Watkins.